 If you are enrolled in a graduate degree or certificate program, you may choose to meet the requirements for that program as defined in any annual edition of the Boise State University Graduate Catalog in effect after you have been admitted to the program by the Graduate College.
-The program requirements so specified will be used by the Graduate College to evaluate the Application for Admission to Candidacy (AAC) form (for a degree program) or the Proposed Plan of Study for a Graduate Certificate (PPSGC) form (for a certificate program), and by the Registrar's Office for the final degree or certificate audit.
+The program requirements so specified will be used by the Graduate College to evaluate the Application for Admission to Candidacy (AAC) form, and by the Registrar's Office for the final degree or certificate audit.